Comprehensive Approach to Diagnose and Manage ALS or Lou Gehrig’s Disease

 Currently there is no single test to diagnose ALS.
 Your Loyola doctor will take a detailed personal and medical history and conduct physical and neurological exams, then run tests to exclude other possible conditions.
 Your doctors may order the following tests:

-Treatment for ALS aims to help you manage your symptoms and live the best quality of life.
-Your treatment may include:
+Our goal is to help you manage your symptoms and live the best quality of life.
+Services may include: